kspicer80/kspicer80.github.io/content/posts/2022-05-27-henry-james-turn-of-the-screw-data-analysis.md

 ![Lemma Lexical Dispersion Plot](/images/imgforblogposts/post_13/lemma_lexical_dispersion_plot.png)

-After a bunch of conversations with my student about these words, I thought it might be curious to see how the frequency of these words compare over a larger corpus of James's work.
+After a bunch of conversations with my student about these words, I thought it might be curious to see how the frequency of these words compare over a larger selection of James's corpus.
 Easy enough—I grabbed all the texts I could from [Project Gutenberg by James](https://www.gutenberg.org/ebooks/author/113).

 Again, some very simple [Python code](https://github.com/kspicer80/henry_james/blob/main/prodigious_and_portentous_counts.py) can give us counts of these words and lemmas across multiple works by James:

 ![Counts across James's Corpus](/images/imgforblogposts/post_13/prodigious_and_portentous_counts_across_james_corpus.png)

+We can see that the frequency of some of these words go over the course of time; we also see that the counts for _Turn_ are also pretty high, especially for "prodigious."
+More to come on this, for sure, as I would like to write a post dealing with the motif of repetition in the story.

-All the code for this post is available in this [repo](https://github.com/kspicer80/henry_james).
+(All the code for this post is available in this [repo](https://github.com/kspicer80/henry_james).)